-4. Reporting of Equipment Publication.
+4. Reporting of Equipment Publication Improvements.

-The reporting of errors, omissions, and recommendations for improving, this publication by the individual user should be submitted on DA Form 2028 (recommended Changes to Publications) and forwarded direct to Commanding General, U.S. Army Mobility Equipment Command, ATTN: AMSME-MPP 4300 Goodfellow Boulevard, St. Louis, Mo.
+The reporting of errors, omissions, and recommendations for improving this publication by the individual user is encouraged.
+Reports should be submitted on DA Form 2028 (Recommended Changes to Publications) and forwarded direct to Commanding General, U.S. Army Mobility Equipment Command, ATTN: AMSME-MPP, 4300 Goodfellow Blvd.
+St. Louis, MO.
 63120.